jcolag/entropy-arbitrage/2022-01-27-albatross.md

 ## Disclaimer

 This is a discussion of a non-"Free as in Freedom" popular culture franchise property with references to a part of that franchise behind a paywall.
 My discussion and conclusions are free, but nothing about the discussion or conclusions implies any attack on the ownership of the properties.
-All the big names are trademarks of the owners and so forth and everything here should be well within the bounds of [Fair Use](https://en.wikipedia.org/wiki/Fair_use).
+All the big names are trademarks of the owners and so forth and everything here should be well within the bounds of {% wiki Fair_use|Fair Use|en %}.

 ## Previously...